 Quickly press and release the Power button to turn the speaker ON or OFF.

 This button glows solid white any time the speaker is ON.
 See this button glowing white in the last picture above.
 The button is dark when the speaker is off, as shown next.

 There is one row of buttons on the JBL Charge 4.
-Each button in that row has a unique shape.
-First, we have the Bluetooth button, near the left side of the speaker top, as pointed at by the green arrow in the next picture.
+Each button in that row has a unique shape icon.
+First, we have the Bluetooth button, near the center of the speaker top, as pointed at by the green arrow in the next picture.
 Note its squiggly shape.

 How to Use the Bluetooth Button

 You’ll use this button anytime you’re pairing the JBL Charge 4 with a never-before-paired BT device.
 So, with this speaker powered on, press and release the Bluetooth button to place the Charge 4 into discovery mode.
 When in discovery / pairing mode, the speaker transmits its name and other connection information over the Bluetooth airwaves.
 This allows nearby Bluetooth devices to discover and connect to it.

 This button looks like a right-pointing arrow and is found near the right side of the Charge 4, as circled in yellow, in the next picture.

 Press this to pause audio play.
 Press again to resume audio play.

 Note that this is not a mute button.
 That is, pausing play in this way stops media playback on the source Bluetooth device to which this speaker is currently paired.
 If streaming, the stream pauses.
 So, you won’t miss any content when you pause the speaker, as the source device (your phone, tablet, or computer) remembers the point where you stopped play.
 So it resumes playback at that spot when you press the play pause button again.